logaritmdev/cortex/README.md

 The block content will be saved in the `blocks` folder of your theme and the structure will look like this:

 ![Folder](https://github.com/logaritmdev/cortex/raw/master/doc/block.png)

-### Licence
-Cortex is free to use for development and production during the beta period.
-However, a licence will need to be purchased on production sites once the project goes out of beta.